Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/02_move_the_player/index.md

 # Keeping the player inside the screen

 Finally, we will restrict the player movement to the screen boundaries.
-We will use the Monogame's Rectangle class to store the boundaries values.
+We will use the MonoGame's Rectangle class to store the boundaries values.

 When the player hit a boundary, we will set the player position to the boundary and set the speed in that direction to 0.